Pirates vs. Phillies Player Props Betting Odds

 Stott Stats

-- Stott has picked up at least one hit in three straight games.
-In his last five games he is batting .235 with two doubles, four walks and an RBI.
+- Stott has recorded a base hit in four games in a row.
+During his last five outings he is hitting .333 with three doubles and an RBI.

 Stott Recent Games